messeeasy/Creative_factory_bit_2022/README.md

 Below is the current progress (will be updated as needed)
 <br>
 ・SVM, MLP, CNN based model training
+・CNN-based learning with mel-spectrogram features
+・frequency analysis
+・Training with SVM, MLP, and CNN-based models on Fourier transformed data
+・Learning using Fourier transform for CNN-based models in 2D
 ・LSTM-based training (using mcff features)
-・CNN-based training (using mel-spectrogram features)
-・Frequency Analysis
-・Learning with SVM, MLP, and CNN-based models on frequency-converted data
+・Delete noise
+・Data augmete the data set (adding white noise data and sliding data)
-・Learning with 2D CNN-based models
+・Learning using melspectograms for CNN-based models in 2D
 <br>
 Each file name, etc., should be modified for clarity.
 <br>